AlazarNega-eng/Portfolio/README.md

 ## Deployment

-This project uses GitHub Actions for automatic deployment to GitHub Pages.
-The site is automatically built and deployed whenever code is pushed to the `main` branch.
+This project is deployed on [Vercel](https://vercel.com).

+Vercel automatically deploys the site whenever new changes are pushed to the `main` branch.
-### Setup Instructions:

-1. ✅ Repository already created on GitHub
-2. ✅ Code pushed to the repository
-3. Go to your repository Settings → Pages
-4. Set the source to "GitHub Actions"
-5. The site will be automatically deployed on the next push to main

 ---